rafael-figueiredo-alves/rafael-figueiredo-alves/readme.md

 <img id="Firebase" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Firebase.png"> <img id="SQLServer" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/sqlserver.png"> <img id="MySql" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/mysql.png"> <img id="MongoDB" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/mongodb.png"> <img id="SQLite" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/sqlite.png">

+<p align="justify">My experience with databases includes SQL and no-SQL databases.
+I worked with SQL Server for a long time.
+The school I worked for used to use a program to manage the students and other stuff that took advantage of this powerfull database and I learned the structure of this database really well.
+I developed a lot of scripts (some running on Excel and some on my own apps) to work with ths database.
+Recently, I've been really interested in no-SQL databases like MongoDB and Firebase.
+Concerning Firebase, I'm making a framework to let Delphi and Lazarus take advantage of it.</p>

 # UI, UX, Design and Image Editing

 <img id="Lunacy" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Lunacy.png"> <img id="Figma" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Figma.png"> <img id="GIMP" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Gimp.png">

+<p align="justify">When it comes to designing, I love using Lunacy from Icons8.
+It's a great app, very simple and powerfull.
+I developed posts for social network sites and I develop the prototypes of my apps (eTasks prototype was entirely developed on Lunacy).
+I have watched some viodeos on Figma, I think it's interesting, but I really prefer Lunacy (even though I don't mind using any other design tool).
+To work with images, besides PowerPoint, I like to work with Gimp.
+It's free and it has really good resources.</p>

 # Code Editor and Git tools

 <img id="vscode" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/VSCode.png"> <img id="github" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Github_2.png"> <img id="GIT" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Git.png"> <img id="GITLab" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/gitlab.png"> <img id="npm" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/npm.png">

+<p align="justify">Since I've been developing in Delphi for a long time, I only knew the IDE of Rad Studio and its code editor.
+But recently I found out about Visual Studio Code.
+It's an amazing editor and makes my job more interesting and simpler.</p>
+<p align="justify">To version my software, I started using Git and Github and I really like both.
+For me, Github is an incredible source of inspiration and an amazing tool to manage all my source code.
+However, I'll take some time learning about Gitlab and Bitbucket.</p>
+<p align="justify">NPM is now one of my favorite tools since I started to learn ReactJS and I plan to work with it to make my web apps.</p>

 <a name="Experience"><img src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/experience.png"></a><br>